Metals: Stronger Dollar Drags Down Copper

 Continue Reading Below

-Copper for December delivery was recently down 3.1% at $3.0780 a pound on the Comex division of the New York Mercantile Exchange, trading at a two-week low.
+Copper for December delivery settled down 2.3% at $3.1035 a pound on the Comex division of the New York Mercantile Exchange, closing at the lowest level since Oct.
+11.

 Base metals prices were under pressure as the dollar hit three-month highs after sharply rallying in recent weeks.

-The WSJ Dollar Index, which measures the dollar against a basket of 16 other currencies, was recently up 0.14% at 87.90, having rallied more than 4% since early September.
+The WSJ Dollar Index, which measures the dollar against a basket of 16 other currencies, was recently up 0.1% at 87.90.
 A stronger greenback makes dollar-denominated commodities more expensive for holders of other currencies.

 "I think [copper's drop] is mostly down to the dollar, plus some profit-taking at the end of a fairly steady week," said Robin Bhar, head of metals research at Société Générale.